Last published 10 Nov 2017

 A contractor will then come to your home as soon as possible and inspect the area, and possibly take a sample.
-If material contains asbestos, FACS will ensure it’s either made safe or removed.
+If material contains asbestos, DCJ will ensure it’s either made safe or removed.

-The residential tenancy agreement signed by you at the beginning of your tenancy states that you’re not to alter your home in any way without the permission of FACS.
+The residential tenancy agreement signed by you at the beginning of your tenancy states that you’re not to alter your home in any way without the permission of DCJ.
 This includes cutting into walls, drilling holes, making repairs and so forth.

 What do I do if I think I have been exposed to asbestos dust?